AndreaPCalvin/DAOAnalyses/README.md

 Although there are specific explanations in text cell comments in the notebooks, the project consists of the following three main analyses.
 - [Snapshot Spaces Data Retrieval.ipynb]: Code developed to retrieve voting data from any [Snapshot space](https://snapshot.org/#/explore).
 - [DAOsAtAScale.ipynb]: Code developed to perform a quantitative analysis of the whole ecosystem of DAOs.
 - [IndieDAO.ipynb]: Code developed to retrieve and analyze Snapshot proposals of [IndieDAO](https://www.indie.win/).
+Includes specific code to manage address changes for some voters.
-- [Decentraland.ipynb]: Code developed to retrieve and analyze Snapshot proposals of [Decentraland](https://decentraland.org/).
+- [singleDAO.ipynb]: Code developed to retrieve and analyze Snapshot proposals of [Decentraland](https://decentraland.org/).
+The code can be used to analyze any DAO.

   !!!
 The code developed to retrieve the data from all the DAO ecosystem can be found here: [DAOs Ecosystem Census](https://github.com/Grasia/dao-ecosystem-census).